 Disclaimer: I do not believe there is a heavenly post from here to heaven.
 I don’t expect God to act as my mail boy.
 I don’t anticipate with hope the opportunity to say these things.
 My hope is much bigger; so much so that this little letter will one day seem trite.
 This letter was simply my way of grieving and expressing my faith.
 [Added 11.2.17]

 Oh, how we love you.
 We know so little about you, we’re not even sure if you’re our baby daughter or son, but we do know that we love you.
 Your mommy lept, shouted, and danced with joy when the pregnancy test revealed you were forming within her belly!
-She heralded your life to Papa and Grandpa, Gran and Grandma!
-Her joy was spontaneous; it was the purest motherly delight I’ve ever seen!
+She heralded your life to PaPa and Gran, Papa and Grandma!
+Her eruption of joy was the purest motherly delight I’ve ever seen.
 Oh, how she would have loved you!

 We will miss and mourn you for now.
 But only for now.